 Tesla vehicles are designed and manufactured for durability with the understanding that the batteries are the most expensive car component, so Tesla designed its battery capacity to endure exceptional conditions.

-According to a private study on the longevity of Tesla batteries, the researchers found that the battery of a Tesla should have no issue reaching the 500,000-mile mark.
+According to a private study on the longevity of Tesla batteries, the researchers found that the Tesla car battery should have no issue reaching the 500,000-mile mark.
 Clearly, drivers who are asking, “How many miles does a Tesla last?” really have very little to worry about.

 Now, this staggering number does come with a few caveats.
-The first is that over time, the battery does begin to wear down and lose charge like all other batteries.
+The first is that over time, the Tesla car battery does begin to wear down and lose charge like all other batteries.

-Again, the battery degradation does not happen all at once but rather very subtly, and in increments that would be nearly impossible for a driver to notice on a day to day basis.
+Again, the degradation of a Tesla vehicle's battery life does not happen all at once but rather very subtly, and in increments that would be nearly impossible for a driver to notice on a day to day basis.

 For example, some Tesla owners have reported that their battery functions at approximately 95 percent of its original ability after only 50,000 miles.
 Depending on the Tesla model, a 5 percent decrease in battery range could equate to around 20 miles less distance per charge when starting at 400 miles of range.